rcbotCheeseh/RCBotSven5/README.md

 The objective is considered completed if the [important entity index parameter] [operator] [value] is true e.g.
-	....,frame, =, 1

-	will be true if a button is typically pressed and entity index is a button
+frame = 1 will be true if a button is typically pressed and entity index is a button

 hplanet is the following: